Not sure about something? Our FAQs will help you find the answer you need!

 We realise your graduation is a time for family celebrations of your achievements and children are welcome to attend.
 However, the graduation ceremonies are formal occasions and we do not recommend that babies and young children attend.
 The production will include moments of darkness and loud music and noise, so if you intend on bringing along younger guests you may want to consider bringing ear defenders.
 Unfortunately we cannot supply these.
 We respectfully request that small children be taken outside if they become unsettled during the ceremony so as not to disturb proceedings.

-Please note that ALL guests, including babies and children, need to be possession of their own ticket within the ceremonial hall.
-Babies and toddlers of any age are not permitted to sit on the lap of other guests within the ceremonial hall, this is to ensure that we comply with the venue capacity restrictions.
+Please note that ALL guests, including babies and children, need to be possession of their own ticket within the graduation hall.
+Babies and toddlers of any age are not permitted to sit on the lap of other guests within the graduation hall, this is to ensure that we comply with the venue capacity restrictions.
 Please note that students can only book two guest tickets.

-Students are able to purchase up to ten Newton packages.
-These tickets allow admittance to the live streaming venue and post ceremonial refreshments.
-Babies and toddlers are permitted to sit on the lap of other guests within the Newton venue.
-Babies and toddlers who are able to sit on the lap of another guest do not require a Newton package ticket.
+Students are able to purchase additional Clifton Packages.
+These tickets allow admittance to the live streaming venue and post ceremonial refreshments in the reception venue.
+Babies and toddlers are permitted to sit on the lap of other guests within the venue.
+Babies and toddlers who are able to sit on the lap of another guest do not require a separate Clifton Package ticket.

-Guest tickets booked for Newton venues and ceremonial halls are not interchangeable.
+Guest tickets booked for live streaming venues and graduation halls are not interchangeable.